micujones/chat/README.md

 ## Usage

-Chat is a mobile application where users can enter a chat room and send messages, including audio, video, and location.
+Chat is a mobile application where users can enter a chat room and

+-   send messages, including images and location information.
+-   view cached messages when offline

 ## Tech Stack

+-   Node.js
 -   React Native
 -   Expo
 -   Firestore